shimazahabi/AirLineReservation/README.md

     <0> Sign out
 ```

-The admin is able to add, update or remove flight details.
+The adminActions is able to add, update or remove flight details.
 The flight schedule includes the following:

 ```
 |FlightId   |Origin     |Destination  |Date        |Time       |Price      |Seats |